EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.find_scalerot_pairs

-Find rotation and scale required to match two catalogs using logdist-rot hist Package: imUtil.patternMatch Description: Find the best rotation and scale and flip (by that order) needed to be applied to a acatalog in order to match it
+Find rotation and scale required to match two catalogs using logdist-rot hist Package: imUtil.patternMatch Description: Find the best rotation and scale and flip (by that order) needed to be applied to a acatalog in order to match it to a reference catalog.